fatmasevinck/enetLTS/paper/paper.md

  lambdaw: 0.02225821
 ```

-Similarly, in binary case, the main function `enetLTS()` provides user supplied option for alpha sequence for the elastic net penalty.
+Similarly, the main function `enetLTS()` provides user supplied option for alpha sequence of the elastic net penalty.
 If not provided a sequence, default is 41 equally spaced values.
-For the tuning parameter $\lambda$, user supplied sequence is available.
-If not provided a sequence, default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$lambda00 for binary regression, where lambda00 is determined based on the robustified point-biserial correlation, see [@Kurnaz18].
+For the tuning parameter $\lambda$, user supplied sequence option is available.
+If not provided a sequence, default is chosen with steps of size -0.025 lambda00 with $0\le\lambda\le$lambda00, where lambda00 is determined based on the robustified point-biserial correlation, see [@Kurnaz18].

-As in `family="gaussian"`, the combination of the optimal tuning parameters is defined by 5-fold cross-validation based on certain grids for $\alpha$ and $\lambda$ for `family="binomial"`.
-In order to show evaluation criterion for 5-fold cross-validation via heatmap, the arguman `crit.plot` should be assigned to `"TRUE"`.
+The evaluation criterion results belong to the candidates of tuning parameters is avaliable in a heatmap if the arguman `crit.plot` is assigned to `"TRUE"`.
 To determine updated parameter $\lambda$ (`lambdaw`) for reweighting step, we have considered 5-fold cross-validation based on the `cv.glmnet()` function from `glmnet` package for current `family` option.

 Plot functions are re-organized to be suitable for binary regression.
 In `plotResid.enetLTS()`, residuals are turned into the deviances and this plot function produces two plots which are deviances vs index and deviances vs fitted values (link function). `plotDiagnostic.enetLTS()` shows the response variable vs fitted values (link function).
 Some of these plots are demonstrated in Figure \ref{fig:coefbinom} and \ref{fig:ResidDiagbinom}.